-- 2. The maximum allowed number of atlas samples that is available to the encoder is the product of the number of encoded atlases and the configured maximum number of samples per atlas (M).
+- 1. The number of encoded atlases is assumed to be equal to the configured maximum number of atlases divided by the configured number of groups. - The maximum allowed number of atlas samples that is available to the encoder is the product of the number of encoded atlases and the configured maximum number of samples per atlas (M).
 Note that the number of samples per atlas corresponds to the luma picture size of the texture attribute video data. - 3.
 The maximum number of atlas samples that all basic views together may use (N) is a configurable fraction of the total allowance.
 For instance, when this fraction is 50% and there are two atlases, then all basic views will fit in the first atlas. - 4.
 The number of basic views is determined by iterating over source views in order of decreasing sample count per source view.
 While iterating, the total number of samples is counted as well as the number of samples in the first atlas.
-When there are K atlases, the first, 1 + K'th, 1 + 2K'th, etc. source views are assigned to the first atlas.
+When there are K atlases, the first, 1 + K th, 1 + 2 K th, etc. source views are assigned to the first atlas.
 The number of basic views corresponds to the largest number of source views that still fit in terms of the maximum number of samples N and the maximum number of samples per atlas M.